Background pattern

 Hemicraneal tablets should not be used during pregnancy and breastfeeding.

-Consult your doctor or pharmacist before taking any medication.
+Consult your doctor or pharmacist before taking any medicine.

-Driving and operating machinery
+Driving and using machines

 3. How to take Hemicraneal tablets

-The recommended dose of Hemicraneal tablets in adult patients is 2 tablets at the onset of the first symptoms of the crisis; if this does not subside, 1 tablet may be administered every hour.
+The recommended dose of Hemicraneal tablets in adult patients is 2 tablets at the onset of the first symptoms of the crisis; if it does not subside, 1 tablet may be administered every hour.
 Do not exceed 6 tablets in a day, or 10 tablets in a week.

 Children: Not recommended in children under 12 years.